phuchduong/mtg_toolkit/inventory.md

 Dawn To Dusk | 4
 Declaration in Stone | 1
 Decree of Justice | 1
+Descend upon the Sinful | 1
 Gather the Townsfolk | 4
 Gift of Estates | 1
 Glare of Heresy | 4
 Hive Stirrings | 2
 Increasing Devotion | 1
 Knight Watch | 3
-Launch the Fleet | 1
+Launch the Fleet | 3
 Lyev Decree | 4
 Mass Calcify | 1
 Not Forgotten | 3